biletnam/kuma-suite/README.md

 Client-side of the site gives access to support pages to submit tickets and speak to company reps to answer their questions.

 Staff-side hosts a handful of features to manage their internal operations and customer relations.
+Ticket status, flags and comments are updated by AJAX requests.

+Work orders become invoices via AASM, with a payment system from the Stripe API.

+Admin options to manage users made available through Devise.
+User authentication through Devise and CanCan.

-App built with Rails, jQuery, AJAX, and Semantic UI CSS framework.
+App built with Rails, jQuery, and AJAX.
+UI styled with SASS and Semantic UI.

-## TODO
+## CURRENT TODO
-- redesign everything,
+- redesign everything

 <!-- done items are commented out -->
 - dropdown if rep.is_present
 - flags display
--to do list
+- to do list

 ### Ticketing
 - aasm states for status